phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Clinton Tweets: 278960
+#Total Number of Tweets: 997880
-#Number of Trump Tweets: 272174
+#Number of Clinton Tweets: 279305
-#Number of Cruz Tweets: 195666
+#Number of Trump Tweets: 272550
-#Number of Sanders Tweets: 189993
+#Number of Cruz Tweets: 195975
-#Number of Rubio Tweets: 45778
+#Number of Sanders Tweets: 190181
-#Number of Carson Tweets: 13984
+#Number of Rubio Tweets: 45860
-#Total Number of Tweets:
+#Number of Carson Tweets: 14011
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---